 - Flexible-fin plugs, used when passing through stage equipment.

 Figure 4 shows one of the newest large-bore subsea wiper-plug-set designs.
-The new sets come with built-in swivel equalizers and are released with darts instead of balls.
-The reason for dart release is to provide wiping of the drill pipe strings on deep casings or casing liners and to avoid having to wait for the gravity settling of balls.
-The operational sequence is illustrated in Fig. 5.
+The new sets come with built-in swivel equalizers; we can release them with darts instead of balls.
+The reason for dart release is to provide wiping of the drill pipe strings on deep casings or casing liners and to avoid waiting for the gravity settling of balls.
+Figure 5 illustrates the operational sequence.

 Halliburton High Wiping Efficiency Cementing Plugs

-The HWE top and bottom cementing plugs are designed to help improve wiping efficiency during cementing operations.
+The HWE top and bottom cementing plugs are designed to help improve wiping efficiency during cementing operations (Cementing in drilling).
 The more efficiently the wiper plugs wipe the casing ID, the less fill will be left in the casing above the top cementing plug.
 The wipers of the HWE plug are a deep-cup design, which provides greater wiping efficiency.
 The bottom plug is supplied with a 750-psi rupture disc that helps ensure that the plug reaches the float collar.
-Because of its rubber molding, the HWE plug can be run in water-based mud, oil-based mud, and synthetic mud systems.
+Because of its rubber molding, the HWE plug can run in water-based mud, oil-based mud, and synthetic mud systems.

 Halliburton Standard Five-Wiper Cementing Plugs